 Elective aesthetic treatments are no longer an unattainable luxury.
 For many, they have become a part of their regular skincare routines.
 But in the midst of a worldwide pandemic, what does this mean for an industry reliant on face-to-face procedures?
 Dr. Reza Mia explains how to adapt to the challenges.

 The year 2020 will be remembered as the year in which Covid-19 took the world by storm.
 Not only did we have to worry about protecting ourselves from contracting the virus, but our livelihoods were at stake too.
-There isn’t one industry that wasn’t affected by the pandemic in some way, but one of the industries that were hit hardest was the beauty and aesthetic medicine industry.
+There isn’t one industry that wasn’t affected by the pandemic in some way.
+However, one of the industries hardest hit was the beauty and aesthetic medicine industry.

 The challenge of aesthetic treatments during a pandemic